 Focus on One Medium

 Study and focus on one platform to advertise your units.
 Take it one medium at a time, as advertising on many platforms without knowing how they work is ineffective and can be overwhelming.
-At some point, you should be advertising on different mediums and platforms, however, this should be achieved gradually.
+Eventually, you should be advertising on different mediums and platforms, however, you should work up to this gradually.

 Starting your career as a real estate agent needs patience and guidance.
-Some people make a lot of money out of this job, and you can be one of those people if you have got what it takes and are ready to learn and keep working on your skills.
-To become good at what you do, you need to follow the guidance of a mentor, upload high-quality photographs for listing, work on your skills, study your clients, master one advertising platform then move to the next, and attend each and every home inspection.
+Some people make a lot of money out of this job.
+You can be one of those people if you have got what it takes and are ready to learn and keep working on your skills.
+In order to become good at what you do, you need to follow the guidance of a mentor, upload high-quality photographs for listing, work on your skills, study your clients, master one advertising platform then move to the next, and attend each and every home inspection.
 If you are not made for desk jobs and have good negotiation skills, this job is just for you.